 To register online, click here.
 Your entry fee of $500 per player includes the Sunday night reception, dinner and pairings party (for you AND a guest), plus a continental breakfast, lunch and golf for you Monday, a gifts package, on-course refreshments, and the opportunity to win prizes.
 All proceeds support the Hall, a 501(c) non-profit, meaning that a portion of your entry fee may be tax deductible.
 If you are interested in sponsorship opportunities, click here to download a two-page PDF.

-The North Carolina Sports Hall of Fame is honored to announce its 2014 class of inductees.
-The nine new members, listed alphabetically, are Eddie Biedenbach, A. J. Carr, Bob Colvin, Randy Denton, Lee Gliarmis, Marshall Happer, Rodney Rogers, Bob Waters (posthumously) and Frank Weedon (posthumously).
+A record crowd of more than 800 attended the North Carolina Sports Hall of Fame’s 2014 annual banquet on May 9th at the Raleigh Convention Center.
+They were treated to a memorable night highlighted by the induction of nine new members into the Hall.
+Listed alphabetically, they are: Eddie Biedenbach, A. J. Carr, Bob Colvin, Randy Denton, Lee Gliarmis, Marshall Happer, Rodney Rogers, Bob Waters (posthumously) and Frank Weedon (posthumously).

 Here is a brief biography of each new inductee: